hantsy/spring-puzzles/programming-models/guide.md

 We discussed six key programming models for building RESTful services:

 1. **WebMvc + Annotated Controllers**: The classic, annotation-driven approach.
-2. **WebMvc + Functional Router**: Declarative, functional route definitions on the servlet stack.
+2. **WebMvc + Functional Router**: Declarative, functional route definitions with WebMvc `RouterFunction`.
 3. **WebFlux + Annotated Controllers**: Reactive REST APIs using familiar annotations.
-4. **WebFlux + Functional Router**: Reactive, functional routing with Reactor.
+4. **WebFlux + Functional Router**: Reactive, functional routing with WebFlux `RouterFunction`.
-5. **WebFlux + Kotlin Coroutines + Annotated Controllers**: Imperative, coroutine-based REST APIs in Kotlin.
+5. **WebFlux + Kotlin Coroutines + Annotated Controllers**: Coroutine-friendly, imperative, annotation-driven REST APIs in Kotlin.
 6. **WebFlux + Kotlin Coroutines + Functional Router**: Coroutine-friendly, functional routing with Kotlin DSL.

 Each model has its trade-offs.
-Choose the one that best fits your team's skills and your application's requirements.
+You can choose the one that best fits your team's skills and your application's requirements.